| Stephen Nowlin | Chapel Studio |

 Organizes and hosts art–science traveling exhibitions Intimate Science, curated by Astria Suparak and Golan Levin; Crochet Coral Reef, curated by Margaret and Christine Wertheim; Paradise Now, curated by Marvin Heiferman and Carole Kismaric.

 2019–21: Guides expansion of ArtCenter exhibitions program to include Mullin Gallery (Pasadena south campus) and ArtCenter DTLA (downtown Los Angeles).
 Hires Senior Curator Julie Joyce and DTLA Program Director Christina Valentine.
 Hires John David O'Brien as Head Preparator, and John Whittet as Gallery Assistant.

-Establishes Williamson Gallery as LASER Talk venue (Leonardo Art-Science Evening Rendezvous) in collaboration with MIT Press journal Leonardo.
-Retires ArtCenter VP, resumes private studio practice; continues part-time as ArtCenter co-curator of art/data visualization project for 2024 Getty-funded Pacific Standard Time: Art x Science x LA.
+Establishes Williamson Gallery as LASER Talk venue (Leonardo Art–Science Evening Rendezvous) in collaboration with MIT Press journal Leonardo, and invites Fulcrum Arts as a LASER–producing partner.
+Retires ArtCenter VP, resumes private studio practice; continues part–time as ArtCenter co–curator of art/data visualization project for 2024 Getty–funded Pacific Standard Time: Art x Science x LA.